CS486/686: Introduction to Artificial Intelligence

-- TAs will hold special office hours for each assignment
+- TAs will host special office hours for each assignment

 The course will consist of two 1.5-hour in-class sessions per week.

-The course content will be delivered in a lecture format, with four assignments, a midterm, and a final exam.
+The course content will be delivered in a lecture format, with four assignments, and a final exam.

 Graduate students must complete a project (optional for undergraduates).